Los Angeles Employment Lawyer for Personal Assistants

 Medical Leave & Reasonable Accommodation

 Eligible employees have the right to unpaid leave without losing their job under the FMLA.
 Employers must also provide reasonable accommodations in the workplace for employees with physical or mental disabilities.

 It is a brave act to blow the whistle on your employer’s misconduct, such as waste of funds, fraud, abuse, illegal conduct, and dangers to public health and safety.
 As a result, you may experience whistleblower retaliation including possible termination.
 Your rights are protected under California and federal law.

 If you are being asked to sign an employment contract (or if you are dealing with a contract-related dispute), you should discuss your options with a Los Angeles employment contract attorney.

 At Attorneys for Employees, we bring decades of experience to advising and representing executives during contract negotiations; and, if you’ve been offered a contract, a Los Angeles executive employment attorney at our office can guide you forward.

 An employer may breach a contract by, for example, failing to pay wages or denying benefits.
 If your employer broke any terms of an employment agreement, you may be able to recover damages, including lost pay, or other damages.

-It can be a stressful and emotional situation when your employment is terminated.
 Securing severance pay is primarily based on negotiation as it is not required by law in California.
 We can help negotiate compensation and other considerations before you sign your agreement.